itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/3-project-aroundTheWorld/README.md

 `git commit -m "example comment"`
 `git push origin master`

-**Students will then share the link to their repo at bit.ly/ScriptEdProjects**
+Students will then share the link to their repo at the project submission link found in the header of the Daily Session Document.